E-MailRelay

 client plain myname@gmail.com myapppassword

-Then change the E-MailRelay startup batch file or configuration file to refer to your secrets file by using the --client-auth option.
+Then change the E-MailRelay configuration file to refer to your secrets file by using the --client-auth option.

 Also set the --as-proxy or --forward-to option to smtp.gmail.com:587 and add --client-tls to enable TLS encryption.